aaronj1335/aaronj1335.github.com/index.md

 <img class=me src="/assets/images/aaron.jpg" />

-i am a 27 year old software developer living in [austin, texas][where], and i am currently employed by [waterfall mobile][employer]. i am happily married to a beautiful girl named ashly, and i’m a follower of Jesus Christ ([read more][bible]).
+i am a 27 year old software developer living in [austin, texas][where], and i am currently employed by [waterfall][employer]. i am happily married to a beautiful girl named ashly, and i’m a follower of Jesus Christ ([read more][bible]).

 texas is home now, but i'm originally from indiana. i graduated from [purdue